 There were also reports that the insurgents were planning to publicly amputate the hands of all those caught looting the market during the attack.
 Although these reports are unconfirmed, they indicate the atmosphere facing those trapped in Mubi.
 Violent attacks have been reported in other cities and villages, as well.
 The situation in northeast Nigeria remains dire.

 Father, there is so much to pray for regarding the daily horrors taking place in Nigeria.
 We pray for our sisters who have been abducted in Chibok.
 In the midst of their very dark circumstances, pour out Your grace and fill them with comfort and hope.
 May Your Holy Spirit be a particular presence with them so that they might know that they are not alone, and that many people are praying for them.
 We pray for children whose parents have been slain in attacks; that they will find refuge and healing, both physically and spiritually.
 For those who have been forced to flee their villages, we pray Your comfort over them and that You will provide food and shelter and great hope.
-We pray for wisdom and determination for the government to find a solution to this Boko Haram insurgency.
+We pray for wisdom and determination for the government to find a solution to this an extremist group that is located primarily in Northern Nigeria insurgency.
 And where Satan would use these unthinkable atrocities to destroy Your church in Nigeria, we pray that You will take the evil he has unleashed and use it for good in the lives of the suffering believers in northeastern Nigeria, and to bring glory to Your name as You grow Your church.
 In the name of Jesus, full of mercy and power to save, Amen.